Is your side business having a tough time getting off the ground?

 More specifically the problem your business solves is typically the language they use to describe it.
 The more you can understand the language they use when they talk about the problem the better you’ll be able to help them solve it.

 How to Fix This Issue: Take some time to learn more about your audience.
 One way to do this conduct surveys or better yet hop on Skype and just chat with them.
-You can check out this article on how to conduct a survey and this article on how to do one on one calls with your target audience.
+You can check out this article on how to conduct a survey.

 Q3: Are People Actively Looking For a Solution?